-- A5.
-Recall and identify language related to media studio practice. - A6.
-Use the functions of Microsoft Word, Excel and PowerPoint to create documents, collate data and create presentations. - A7.
-Understand the role and importance of the study of the history of scholarship as a basis to determining a full understanding, correct use of accurate nomenclature and an appreciation of fundamental concepts associated with a subject area. - A8.
-Apply techniques and forms of effective and clear communication in a variety of academic and professional settings in accordance with Level B2 'Independent User' as described by the Council of Europe.
+- quality, economics drivers within a business. - A5- Recall and define the basic concepts of microeconomics and macroeconomics. - A6- Use the functions of Microsoft Word, Excel and PowerPoint to create documents, collate data and create presentations. - A7- Understand the role and importance of the study of the history of scholarship as a basis to determining a full understanding, correct use of accurate nomenclature and an appreciation of fundamental concepts associated with a subject area. - A8- Apply techniques and forms of effective and clear communication in a variety of academic and professional settings in accordance with Level B2 'Independent User' as described by the Council of Europe.